 “You’re not seriously thinking of going along with this cockamamie idea, Javion?” said Peter Arnette.

 “Yes, I am.
-Commander DiMarco, get yourself, Merrick, and about a half dozen officers tricked out with the new 6G cellular bodycams so that we can monitor from here.
+Commander DiMarco, get yourself, Merrick, and about a half dozen officers tricked out with the new 6G cellular bodycams so we can monitor from here.

-Mac, let Ms. Rumsfort do the talking, say nothing.
+Mac, let Ms. Rumsfort do the talking.
+Say nothing.
 You’re there to protect her.
-I know you’ve got a history with some of these people, but I need you to be professional today.”
+I know you have a history with some of these people, but I need you to be professional today.”

 “Understood, sir.”